- Home

 Get enough sleep.

-Depending on how much new bedtimes vary from current bedtimes, it may take a bit to get everyone asleep at their new bedtime.
+Pro tip: Depending on how much new bedtimes vary from current bedtimes, it may take a bit to get everyone asleep at their new bedtime.
 That’s okay.
 Take it slowly and start adjusting bedtimes by 15-minute increments each night or every few nights until you get to the desired time.
-It will be well worth your effort when everyone is getting the sleep they need.
-Mornings will be much easier, and everyone will have the energy needed for their day!
+Soon everyone will adapt naturally to their new morning routine for school schedule.

 -